EmmanuelIdeho/Mysite/README.md

 # Mysite
  Polling website made with Python Django.
-Based on tutorial based on Django docs
+Based on tutorial provided by Django docs